-Due to the Camp Fire the fuel loading in the Town of Paradise has been significantly reduced however not having any fuel reduction projects in place will allow regrowth of the native and non-native species.
+Due to the Camp Fire, the fuel loading in the Town of Paradise has been significantly reduced however not having any fuel reduction projects in place will allow regrowth of the native and non-native species.
 There is a wide range of vegetation types found within the Paradise Ridge.
 The vegetation types range from chaparral brush mix and oak woodland to mixed-conifer timber.
 The lower elevations of Paradise have an overstory of ponderosa pine/California black oak mix, with an understory chaparral brush component consisting primarily of manzanita, ceanothus, scotch broom, and poison oak.
 Some areas of undeveloped lots or greenbelt areas have regrowth brush which can affect fire behavior.

 These vegetation types could provide fire control problems, if not maintained and kept in check.
-The potential for regrowth of brush and evasive species is high, fuel driven fire will become a concern in the near future.
+The potential for regrowth of brush and invasive species is high, fuel driven fire will become a concern in the near future.

 Paradise is located on a broad, gently sloping ridge.
 The elevation ranges approximately from 1,000' to 2,300'.
 The most prominent topographic features within the battalion are the numerous steep canyons near the borders of the town.
-The two largest of these canyons, and most influential on fire behavior, are Butte Creek Canyon and the West Branch Feather River Canyon.
+The two largest of these canyons, and most influential on fire behavior, are Butte Creek Canyon to the west and the West Branch Feather River Canyon to the east.
 Butte Creek Canyon borders to the west, while West Branch Feather River Canyon borders the battalion on the east.
 Less prominent canyons, but still very influential on fire behavior, are located along the southern border.
 These smaller canyons run north-south into the town limits, but substantially decrease in size by the time they enter Paradise.
-These canyons include Nance, Hamlin, Berry, Clear Creek and Dry Creek.
+These canyons include Nance, Hamlin, Berry, Clear Creek, and Dry Creek.

 Seasonal weather patterns do not vary significantly from the Unit-wide averages.
 Historically, extreme weather conditions have not been the primary factor in large fires within the Paradise area.
 However, there is a huge potential for weather to be a strong influence on fire behavior outside of the Town limits, driving the fire into the town.
 In June 2008, the wind-driven, 23,000-acre Humboldt fire burned 57 acres with the Town and several structures within the southwest corner of the battalion.
 The Historic "Camp Fire" burned approx. 153,000 acres, over 18,000 buildings and 85 fatalities occurred.
-This fire started near Pulga and was pushed by extreme wind conditions through the community of Concow, Magalia, Butte Creek Canyon, and The Town of Paradise, eventually being stopped near Highway 99 to the west of Paradise.
+This fire started near Pulga and was pushed by extreme wind conditions through the communities of Concow, Magalia, Butte Creek Canyon, and The Town of Paradise, eventually being stopped near Highway 99 to the west of Paradise.

-- Maintain completed and develop new fuel reduction projects around the perimeter of the Town of Paradise using multiple types of methods, mechanical, hand crews, and using goats as grazers to keep the vegetation maintained - Community outreach/education at community events - Shaded fuel break projects along primary community escape routes - Assisting the Town of Paradise, Paradise Fire Safe Council, Cal OES, and all other cooperators in rebuilding a safer Paradise. - Visible Address Signs
+- PRC4291 and Butte County Code 38A defensible space compliance inspections - Cooperatively assist activities of PBAs (Prescribed Burn Associations) - Fire Prevention Education and Community Outreach-school and community events, burn permit issuance, emphasizing Hardening Your Home, Ready Set Go, defensible space requirements and recommendations, and the "One Less Spark" campaign, the "Help Us Find You" visible address sign campaign, ingress/egress routes, and access to water supplies - Maintain Fire Danger warning sign to public - Maintain completed and develop new fuel reduction projects around the perimeter of the Town of Paradise using multiple types of methods, mechanical, hand crews, and using goats as grazers to keep the vegetation maintained - Community outreach/education at community events - Shaded fuel break projects along primary community escape routes

+- Assist the Town of Paradise, Paradise Fire Safe Council, Cal OES, and all other cooperators in rebuilding a safer Paradise. - Visible Address Signs - Finalize Installation of Early Warning System (Tentatively Summer 2023) - Complete CEQA for the entire town for fuel reduction projects - Support the South Paradise VMP